 Beth’s post-secondary education was in political science, history and public administration.
 She lives in Toronto with her husband, John, and her four children, Daniel, John Paul, Christian and Michael.

 Susan Christoffersen is a proud alumnus of the Terry Fox Humanitarian Award Program, receiving the award in 1985.
 After completing her PhD at the University of Pennsylvania, she started as an Assistant Professor at McGill University in 1998.
 She rekindled her association with the Terry Fox Humanitarian Award Program soon after moving to Montreal by becoming a member of the Quebec provincial interview committee in 1999.
 She subsequently joined the Board in 2003 and has served as the Treasurer for the Board since 2009.
-Currently, Susan works as a Professor at the Rotman School of Management at the University of Toronto.
+Currently, Susan is the Vice Dean, Undergraduate and Specialized Programs, and a Professor of Finance at the Rotman School of Management at the University of Toronto.
 She continues to be inspired by the remarkable individuals who apply to the Award Program each year and the legacy of Terry Fox.

 As a former Provincial Director of The Terry Fox Foundation in British Columbia, Fred inspired and worked with volunteers from 1994 to 2001 and witnessed first-hand the impact his brother’s legacy had on countless supporters and cancer research.
 As Manager of Supporter Relations today, Fred is responsible for managing relations and partnerships between Terry’s Family, The Terry Fox Foundation and its stakeholders, including volunteers and donors across the nation.